 We actually covered this point in our "Beginner's Guide To Coworking" and we simply have to mention it here again.
 Headphones are one of the most essential tools for shared workspace.
 They're crucial because, once you finally manage to get out of a small talk after filling up your coffee mug and take a seat on your desk, you want to actually start getting things done and being productive.
 And nothing is more annoying than getting in your "zone" and being focused, only to be disrupted by a colleague who wants to talk with you about the latest Netflix TV show he was watching the day before.
 The solution is simple - headphones!
 Put them on and it will signal to people around you that you're busy working and don't want to be disrupted.

 Pro tip: Headphones are also helpful for shielding yourself from "noise pollution" and have proven medical benefits to your health and wellbeing.
-So the next time your colleagues forgets again to step away to take an important phone call, you won't mind at all because you'll be working away to the soundtrack of Mozart's Piano Concerto Nr.
-23 on Spotify's Perfect Concentration playlist.
+So the next time your colleagues forget again to step away to take an important phone call, you won't mind at all because you'll be working away to the soundtrack of Mozart's Piano Concerto Nr.
+23.

 PRIORITIZE YOUR TASKS